The Banquet of the Officers of the St George Militia Company in 1616: St. Jorisdoelen

 The painting may have been painted on location, as Frans Hals lived in the Peuzelaarsteeg very close to the St. George militia headquarters (St. Jorisdoelen) who commissioned the painting, and managing a canvas of this size would have been a problem in Hals' studio.
 As an official art restorer employed by the city council, Hals had probably also already worked on paintings there.
 The premises had previously been the location of the women's convent called the St. Michielsklooster and after the old hall was refurbished in 1577 to house the St. Joris militia, a new hall in renaissance style was built at the north end in 1592.
 The paintings by Hals and Cornelis van Haarlem hung in the renaissance building at the corner of the Grote Houtstraat.
-Today a restaurant, the windows overlook the garden of the Proveniershuis, but in the 17th century this was an area used for target practise.
+Today a restaurant, the windows overlook the garden of the Proveniershuis, but in the 17th century this was an area used for target practice.